A family wedding was taking place and I was tasked with taking my mother-in-law Joyce, to the event.

 The wedding was very sweet and tender and the groom was quite emotional and the bride looked absolutely lovely, so did her maid of honour.
 All the men were dressed in tail coats and co-ordinated colours and looked very handsome.
 Afterwards we went outside for the photographs.

-We had only been outside about two minutes when Joyce told me that she was cold and wanted to go back inside.
+We had only been outside about two minutes when Joyce told me that she was cold and wanted to go back in.
 We trundled back to sit in the bar and she again said that she was hungry.
 Someone went to ask the barman if it would be possible to make her a sandwich, which he duly did.
-Joyce took one bite and instantly said, “I don`t like this whatever it is (it was beef) it`s horrible, ask him for something else.”
-I went back to the barman, who was definitely not a local and apologising for her rude manners I asked him if he would very much mind doing her something else.
-I said that if he had any Paraquat in the kitchen, he was most welcome to use it as a sauce.
+Joyce took one bite and instantly said, “I don`t like this whatever it is (it was beef salad) it`s horrible, ask him for something else.”
+I went back to the barman, who was definitely not a local and apologising for her rudeness I asked him if he would very much mind doing her something else, cheese salad perhaps.
+I said that if he had any Paraquat in the kitchen, he was most welcome to use it as a dressing.

-As I walked back to Joyce I heard the barman calling out to me in a thick, south American accent and a voice that was audible all over the venue, “Paraquat?
+I walked back to Joyce and sat down.
+After a few minutes I heard the barman calling out to me in a strong, south American accent and a voice that was audible all over the venue, “Paraquat?
 Paraquat?
 What is this Paraquat?”
-By this time I had rushed back to him and stroking his arm I shushed him saying, “It`s just a joke, just my little joke, take no notice…..”
+By this time I had rushed back to him and stroking his arm I shushed him saying, “It`s just a joke, just my little joke…..”